A person is like a dish. It’s made up of various

 thing not caught in the picture.
 It’s also true that one cannot tell for sure

-the quantity of melted cheese or what that shadow in picture is exactly of.
+the quantity of melted cheese or what that shadow in the picture is exactly of.
 Sometimes

-people try to impose some traits on their kids which the kids absolutely have
+people try to impose some traits on their kids that the kids absolutely have

-no chances of having such.
+no chance of having.
 Sometimes people just see what they want to see.

 Some traits are hidden, just like the melted cheese.
 We